on this page

 You can see a health professional by videoconference or telephone if you can’t go to their office.

 This includes appointments with 1 of the following health professionals:

 - Nurse Practitioner

 Your appointment may be bulk billed.
 Contact your health professional to check if they’ll bulk bill and organise an appointment.

-Read more about telehealth and attendance services on the Department of Health website.
+Read more about telehealth and attendance services on the Department of Health and Aged Care website.

 You may need to go to a hospital emergency department if you’re badly hurt or sick.
 Hospital emergency departments are open 24 hours a day.